 Prior to April 2003, PBOC acted as both the PRC's central bank and the principal supervisor and regulator of the banking industry in the PRC.
-In April 2003, China Banking Regulatory Commission (CBRC) was established to serve as the primary banking industry regulator and it assumed the majority of bank regulatory functions from PBOC.
+In April 2003, China Banking Regulatory Commission was established to serve as the primary banking industry regulator and it assumed the majority of bank regulatory functions from PBOC.
 PBOC retained its role as the central bank but now has a smaller role in the regulation of banking institutions.

-In March 2018, the PRC Government announced the merger of the China Banking Regulatory Commission (CBRC) with the China Insurance Regulatory Commission (CIRC), to form the China Banking Insurance Regulatory Commission (CBIRC).
-It is expected that further announcement will be issued by the PRC government to set out the roles and responsibilities of the CBIRC and the PBOC in regulating the banking institutions of the PRC.
+In March 2018, the PRC Government announced the merger of the China Banking Regulatory Commission with the China Insurance Regulatory Commission, to form CBIRC.
+It is expected that further announcement will be issued by the PRC Government to set out the roles and responsibilities of CBIRC and PBOC in regulating the banking institutions of the PRC.